her/bsd/README.md

 ````
 ## Usage

-After installing FreeBSD clone the repository and place files in their relative
+After installing FreeBSD, clone the repository and place files in their relative
 directories.
 Each file details:

 * it's relative path, i.e. where the file belongs